ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    routine-operation policy above.
 Retained required reviewers mean approval pauses, even with `SMOKE_REPAIR_ENABLED=true`.
 No configuration, protection removal, or live integration was performed in this documentation change.
-   Separately, review and implement trusted source rebinding before activation.
+   Review the source-anchor and mechanical binding implementation before activation.
-   It must preserve real evidence-commit provenance and every catalog/CI assertion, not let the model edit metadata or tests.
+   It must preserve real evidence-commit provenance and catalog/CI checks, not let the model edit metadata or tests.
 Validate a complete resulting candidate against the existing PR contracts, then perform native validation on that exact final SHA.
 Editing bindings after native validation invalidates the receipt and requires a fresh candidate validation.